What is GripWalk?

 However, there is one small disadvantage: it is no problem to combine ski boots with the classic alpine soles with the new GripWalk bindings.
 But the boots with the new GripWalk soles are no longer compatible with the old type alpine bindings, because these need a largely smooth and hard front sole to release safely.

-Most shoes equipped with GripWalk soles can be converted to the old types of soles (which are usually included with the shoes).
+Most shoes equipped with GripWalk soles can be converted to the old types of soles.
 If you have new GripWalk boots, you should make sure that they are equipped with a GripWalk compatible binding, especially if you rent skis.